enniel/adonis-acl-blog-demo/README.md

-# Adonis Blog Demo :triangular_ruler:
+# Adonis Blog Demo + Acl System :triangular_ruler:

 This repo contains an example application of the Adonis Framework.
 You must checkout the source code or the API docs on official website to learn more.